kannavdhawan/kannavdhawan/README.md

 Here are some ideas to get you started:
 -->
-- 👀 Looking for Data Scientist Roles.
+- 👀 Looking for Software Developer and Data Scientist Roles.
 - 🔭 Machine learning Engineer..
 - 🌱 I’m currently learning ETL and Hadoop Ecosystem
 - 🔦 Recent Research